dmatveev/opencv/doc/tutorials/gapi/face_beautification/face_beautification.markdown

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp kern_impl

-For more details (including arguments of `run()` function and their order), visit [Implementing a kernel](@ref gapi_kernel_implementing).
+For more details (including arguments of a function `run()` and their order), visit [Implementing a kernel](@ref gapi_kernel_implementing).

-A note about multiple returning: all the output arguments of an "::on()" method are just put after input ones keeping order:
+A note about multiple returning: all the output arguments of a kernel signature are just put after input ones keeping the order:

 @snippet cpp/tutorial_code/gapi/face_beautification/face_beautification_stream.cpp kern_m_impl